awsdocs/amazon-s3-developer-guide/doc_source/object-tagging.md

 project/projecty/document2.pdf
 ```

 These key names have the prefixes `photos/`, `project/projectx/`, and `project/projecty/`\.
 These prefixes enable one\-dimensional categorization\.
 That is, everything under a prefix is one category\.
-For example, the prefix project/projectx identifies all documents related to project x\.
+For example, the prefix `project/projectx` identifies all documents related to project x\.

 With tagging, you now have another dimension\.
 If you want photo1 in project x category, you can tag the object accordingly\.
-In addition to data classification, tagging offers other benefits\.
-For example,
+In addition to data classification, tagging offers benefits such as the following:
 + Object tags enable fine\-grained access control of permissions\.
-For example, you could grant an IAM user permissions to read only objects with specific tags\.
+For example, you could grant an IAM user permissions to read\-only objects with specific tags\.
-+ Object tags enable fine\-grained object lifecycle management in which you can specify tag\-based filter, in addition to key name prefix, in a lifecycle rule\.
++ Object tags enable fine\-grained object lifecycle management in which you can specify a tag\-based filter, in addition to a key name prefix, in a lifecycle rule\.
 + When using Amazon S3 analytics, you can configure filters to group objects together for analysis by object tags, by key name prefix, or by both prefix and tags\.
 + You can also customize Amazon CloudWatch metrics to display information by specific tag filters\.
 The following sections provide details\.

 **Important**
-While it is acceptable to use tags to label objects containing confidential data \(such as, personally identifiable information \(PII\) or protected health information \(PHI\)\), the tags themselves shouldn't contain any confidential information\.
+It is acceptable to use tags to label objects containing confidential data, such as personally identifiable information \(PII\) or protected health information \(PHI\)\.
+However, the tags themselves shouldn't contain any confidential information\.

+To add object tag sets to more than one Amazon S3 object with a single request, you can use Amazon S3 batch operations\.
+You provide Amazon S3 batch operations with a list of objects to operate on\.
+Amazon S3 batch operations call the respective API to perform the specified operation\.
+A single Amazon S3 batch operations job can perform the specified operation on billions of objects containing exabytes of data\.

+Amazon S3 batch operations track progress, send notifications, and store a detailed completion report of all actions, providing a fully managed, auditable, serverless experience\.
+You can use Amazon S3 batch operations through the AWS Management Console, AWS CLI, AWS SDKs, or REST API\.
+For more information, see [The Basics: Amazon S3 Batch Operations Jobs](batch-ops-basics.md)\.

 ## API Operations Related to Object Tagging<a name="tagging-apis"></a>